KazKozDev/textflow/README.md

 - **Screenwriters** — screenplay and dramatic works
 - **Authors** — any structured manuscript requiring consistency

-TextFlow is a set of LLM tools for text editing based on a cascading architecture.
+TextFlow is a set of LLM tools for text editing.
 It is a convenient environment for working with manuscripts.
 It features a natural language chat interface for agent control, similar to Visual Studio Copilot or Cursor.

 The system includes Story Bible, which automatically generates and maintains knowledge bases for characters, world-building, and timeline consistency.
 Every change goes through the Patch System, allowing you to review changes with a clear rationale for each change.
 Quality Metrics offers a quantitative assessment of the manuscript based on parameters such as clarity, tension, and pacing, while a complete version history with semantic versioning provides full rollback capability.

 <img width="1633" height="864" alt="Screenshot 2025-10-08 at 18 54 21" src="https://github.com/user-attachments/assets/4e355bdf-dc9e-4ef8-a27e-deecf879c39f" />

-## ✨ Core Features

-### 💬 Natural Language Chat Interface

-**Command your AI agent like in Visual Studio or Cursor** — TextFlow features an intuitive chat interface where you can instruct the agent using plain English:

 **How it works:**
 - Type natural language commands: "Remove passive voice from Chapter 3" or "Make the dialogue more authentic"